-- Both players/threads stop (writing a corresponding message). - The referee writes the last message. - 8 The program terminates. - Observe the difference using notify() or notifyAll() in the synchronization protocol, especially concerning the number of useless wake-ups of threads.
+- The players exchange the ball at most one more time.
+6 - Both players/threads stop (writing a corresponding 6 message). - The referee writes the last message. - O The program terminates. - Observe the difference using notify() or notifyAll() in the synchronization protocol, especially concerning the number of useless wake-ups of threads.